The Honorable Robert D. Ray

 In the fall of 2000, Kathe Breheny made a career move from the advertising and public relations field to work in the electric utility industry.
 As Vice President of Corporate Communications, Kathe is able to use the skills and relationships that she developed over the 12 years of working in the advertising arena to help the cooperatives make a difference in the lives in the communities they serve.
 Concern for Community is one of the Cooperative Guiding Principles that Central Iowa Power Cooperative (CIPCO) does business by.
 Working closely with KCCI-TV 8 meteorologists, CIPCO helped bring the SchoolNet program to the Des Moines television viewing area.
 Involving the schools in the program has been a home run for the local communities, educators, rural electric cooperatives as well as KCCI-TV.
 Working with Character Counts In Iowa is just another commitment that Kathe believes strongly in and has helped bring the training to the educators and the youth of Iowa.
 “Working with the communities on a variety of different programs that we can really see a difference being made has been a highlight of my career,” says Kathe.
 “I am always taken back when I see the true gratification of community leaders, educators and students in the programs that we support.”
 Kathe is married to Mark and they have one son Chad.
 When she is not spending time with her “pride and joy” three grandchildren, traveling is her true relaxation.

-After graduating from UNC-Chapel Hill, Mary moved to Washington, D.C., where she worked for Gordon C. James Public Relations.
+Mary Cownie is a Des Moines native and a graduate of Theodore Roosevelt High School and the University of North Carolina at Chapel Hill.
+Upon graduating from UNC-Chapel Hill, she moved to Washington, D.C., where she worked for Gordon C. James Public Relations.

-Back in Iowa, Mary began working at the Republican Party of Iowa as Communications Director during the Iowa Caucuses before spending two years in the Community Relations Department at Prairie Meadows.
-In January of 2010, Mary started Goldfinch Strategies which had a focus on community, media and public relations; special event, project and campaign management; and creative concept and strategy execution.
+She returned to Des Moines in 2007 and became Communications Director for the Republican Party of Iowa and later joined the Community Relations Department at Prairie Meadows Racetrack & Casino.
+In January 2010, she started her own company, Goldfinch Strategies, with a focus on community, media and public relations; special event and project management; and creative concept and strategy execution.

-She currently lives with her husband, Peter, in West Des Moines.
-Peter is President of Junior Achievement of Central Iowa and serves in the Iowa House of Representatives.
-They have a son named John Henry.
+Mary lives with her husband, Peter, and three sons, John Henry, Ralph, and Joseph, in West Des Moines.
+Peter is Executive Director of the Iowa State Blue Ribbon Foundation and serves in the Iowa House of Representatives.

 Randy Edeker is chairman and CEO of Hy-Vee, Inc., a position he has held since 2009.